perennial herb grows to fifty inches tall and has beautiful clusters of

 The flowers are perfect (having both male and female organs), are insect pollinated, and self-fertile.
 The plants flower from July into August with seed ripening from August into September.

-Lovage is not tender and is a hardy perennial to Zone 4.
+Lovage is not tender and is a hardy perennial down to USDA zone 4.
 Each packet contains 0.25 gram, which is approximately 75 seeds.